BlockchainCommons/QRCodeGenerator/README.md

 ## Status - Late Alpha

-QRCodeGenerator is a translation of the [Project Nayuki QR Code generator library](https://www.nayuki.io/page/qr-code-generator-library), and while the original source has been released and tested for years, this translation is new.
+QRCodeGenerator is a translation of the [Nayuki's library](https://www.nayuki.io/page/qr-code-generator-library), and while the original source has been released and tested for years, this translation is new.
 Its unit tests verify that it produces the exact same QR codes as those produced in the original source demo app.

 ## Prerequisites